 A. Yes, when you take the 8 Hour Pre-Assignment Course you will be given a packet which includes the NYS Security Officer Application as well as instructions for fingerprinting.
 If you need further assistance with the application process contact our main office.

 Q. Can I take the 16 Hour On-the-Job Training Course before the 8 Hour Pre-Assignment Course?

 A. NO, you must complete the 8 Hour Pre-Assignment Course first.
 This is the required course needed to obtain your Security License.

 Q. Do I need a pistol license to attend the 47 Hour Firearms Training Course for Armed Security Officers?

-A. New York State General Business Law Article 7-A, section 89-n, provides for various exemptions of Security Officer training requirements based on employment and completed Municipal Police Training Council approved law enforcement training.
+A. New York State General Business Law Article 7-A, section 89-n, provides for various exemptions of Security Guard training requirements based on employment and completed Municipal Police Training Council approved law enforcement training.
 A matrix outlining these exemptions can be viewed by clicking on the following link:https://www.dos.ny.gov/licensing/securityguard/sgtraining.html

 Q. Can I start working right after I take the NYS Eight Hour Pre-Assignment Class?

-A. Yes, after you successfully complete the Eight Hour Pre-Assignment class, receive your certificate, get electronically fingerprinted and submit your NYS Security Officer Application to the state, it is possible to start working for any employer authorized to hire Security Officers by New York State.
+A. Yes, after you successfully complete the Eight Hour Pre-Assignment class, receive your certificate, get electronically fingerprinted and submit your NYS Security Guard Application to the state, it is possible to start working for any employer authorized to hire Security Guards by New York State.
 We tell you more about this in class or you can check with the New York State Department of State Division of Licensing Services.

 Q. Do I need to be fingerprinted if I already have fingerprints on file?